 Artificial intelligence (AI) is one of the most exciting technologies under development today.
 It’s also one of the most enigmatic and potentially dangerous.
+Researchers and developers continue to discuss the relationship between artificial intelligence and ethics, which is very controversial.

 The promise of AI lies in its ability to use human-like cognition in analyzing and responding to datasets.
 Artificial intelligence can make predictions about future events, anticipate disruptions and streamline workflows and deliver personalized recommendations on almost any topic.